davclark/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

 Overview
 **********

-The edX Developer Stack, known as **Devstack**, is a Vagrant instance designed for local development.
+The Open edX Developer Stack, known as **Devstack**, is a Vagrant instance designed for local development.

 Devstack:

-* Uses the same system requirements as production.
+* Uses the same system requirements as :ref:`Open edX Fullstack <Installing Open edX Fullstack>`.
 This allows you to discover and fix system configuration issues early in development.

 * Simplifies certain production settings to make development more convenient.
   For example, `nginx`_ and `gunicorn`_ are disabled in Devstack; Devstack uses